aditore/my-portfolio/README.md

 ## Description

-For the second homework assignment of the UW coding bootcamp I made a portfolio webpage so that a company can view work samples of what I have created.
+I made a portfolio webpage so that a company can view work samples of what I have created.

 This project brings potential viewers of the coding work that I have done.